 (b) WAC 173-340-450 describes specific interim actions that UST system owners and operators must perform immediately or shortly after confirming a release from a regulated UST system to reduce the threats posed by the release, prevent any further release, and characterize the nature and extent of the release.
 As specified in chapter 173-360A WAC, such releases must be cleaned up in accordance with this chapter.

 (6) Remedial investigation of site conditions.
-After a detailed work plan is prepared, a remedial investigation is conducted at the site under WAC 173-340-350 to identify the sources of contamination; to characterize the nature, extent, and magnitude of contamination; and to assess the current or potential threats posed by the contamination to human health and the environment.
+After a detailed work plan is prepared, a remedial investigation is conducted at the site under WAC 173-340-350 to identify the sources of contamination; to characterize the nature, extent, and magnitude of contamination; and to assess the threats posed by the contamination to human health and the environment.
 The results of the remedial investigation are used to establish cleanup standards and to develop and evaluate cleanup action alternatives in a feasibility study.

 (7) Feasibility study of cleanup action alternatives.
 Based on the results of the remedial investigation, cleanup action alternatives for addressing the threats posed by the site are developed and evaluated in a feasibility study under WAC 173-340-351.
 The alternatives are evaluated against the requirements and expectations for cleanup actions in WAC 173-340-360 and 173-340-370.
 The results of the feasibility study are used to select the cleanup action for a site.
-A feasibility study is not required to select an applicable model remedy developed by Ecology under WAC 173-340-390.
+A feasibility study is not required to select an applicable model remedy developed by ecology under WAC 173-340-390.

 (8) Cleanup action plan.
 Based on the results of the remedial investigation/feasibility study, a cleanup action is selected and a cleanup action plan is prepared under WAC 173-340-380.
 The cleanup action plan documents the selected cleanup action and specifies the cleanup standards and other requirements the cleanup action must meet.
 Cleanup standards are established under Part 7 of this chapter and include the concentrations the cleanup action must meet (cleanup levels), the location where those concentrations must be met (points of compliance), and other regulatory requirements that apply to the cleanup action or site.